pedrostc/blog/1-ToDo_Process.md

 - Something to group all the past cards.
 I use Binder Clips for this, and also to hang the cards.

 ## The process
+All default text is written down using a BLUE pen.
+By default text I mean, header, card number, title, and tasks.
+The other colors will be used later to show intent on mark-ups and other texts.
+At the top of the card I have the name of the project (the thing that I use to group the lists) and the date.
+Write at the bottom of the card it's number.
+The number is like the page number for that day's list, always starting with 1.

 I use indentation and different bullets to show hierarchy
     - [] Item 1
         + [] sub item 1.1
         + [] sub item 1.2
     - [] Item 2
     - [] Item 3
-I borrowed this notation from markdown
-Yes I use markdown notation while hand-writing something.
-I normally keep the list depth to 2 levels (main item and sub items) At the top of the card I have the name of the project (the thing that I use to group the lists) and the date.
+I normally keep the list depth to 2 levels (main item and sub items).
+If there's really the need for another level I consider that the level 2 item should be a level 1 instead.
-All items are written down using a BLUE pen
+    - [] Item 1
+        + [] sub item 1.1
+        + [] sub item 1.2
+            * [] sub item 1.2.1
+    Should become
+    - [] Item 1
+        + [] sub item 1.1
+    - [] item 1.2
+        + sub item 1.2.1

 The tasks checkboxes have different symbols and colors for different actions
-    - [X] Done Item
+    - [X] ~~Done Item~~
-    - [-] Cancelled Item
+    - [-] ~~Cancelled Item~~
     - [+] Not completed Item moved to the next day.
         "Done" is BLACK.
         "Cancelled" and "Moved to the next day" are RED.